Catnip Castle

 Carpenter's glue

-Paint brush, wallpaper brush, and trim guide for spreading glue
+Paint brush, wallpaper brush, and trim guide for spreading glue Available at paint supply stores.

 Sharp utility/camping knife I prefer Spyderco.